 Even if results do show up for your chosen trademark terms, that doesn’t mean they’re immediately off the table.
 In the US, trademarks are based on use, so if it’s not being used—even if it’s been registered—you might be able to challenge the registration and claim the name for your business with the help of a trademark attorney.

-Finally, make sure to search social media to see if there’s any activity using the trademark you’re considering—tools like Namechk can surface social profiles using your desired name.
+Finally, search social media to see if there’s any activity using the trademark you’re considering—tools like Namechk can surface social profiles using your desired name.
 If you don’t find anything recent, that’s another promising sign.

 2. Officially register the trademark

-If you decide you’re ready to officially register a trademark, Christina advises getting in touch with someone who can provide legal advice specific to your business.
+Once you’re ready to officially register a trademark, get in touch with someone who can provide legal advice specific to your business.
 Consider working with them to perform a more thorough search of what else is out there before you invest the time and resources to apply for a trademark registration.

 3. Protect your trademark